openbhasa/openbhasa.github.io/index.md

 OpenBhasa is an organization devoted to solving dataset issues for building Deep Learning Models in Indian Languages.

+Our goals are :
-We host speech and language resources.
+1. Host high quality speech and language resources.
  These resources can be used as training corpora for speech recognition and other language work.
-Our focus is indian languages and quality datasets that mimic real world conversations (vocab, code switching, optimal utterance length and disfluencies).
+Our focus is indian languages, narrowband audios and real world conversations (colloquial vocab, code switching, optimal utterance length and disfluencies).
+Because of privacy concerns we have to create public datasets from scratch and can not borrow production datasets.
+We hope someday these datasets will become benchmarks for commercial and academic research on ASR/NLP in Indian languages.

-We publish relevance reports for other public data.
-Many of these reports are extremely biased by our experiences in creating commercial ASR/TTS/NLP products.
+2. Publish relevance reports for other public datasets.
+Multiple public datasets are available, but they vary in quality and relevance for training a ASR system.
+Some of them use a vocab which is not used by most consumers, while others are not narrowband and do not have any of the signal issues that we see in real phone calls.
+Our relevance reports are extremely biased by our experiences in creating commercial ASR/TTS/NLP products.
+We hope some of these reports will help others in creating high quality audio datasets.

 ## Our Background